treyus30/HT-101CBR/README.md

 # HT-101CBR
+**NOTE: This project is currently early stages and meant for a small selection of members in external contact with me. _Please do not expect a response if you have not previously contacted me on another platform._ Thank you.**
 ## Overview
 **What is this, exactly, and why?**
 The Haltech 101 CAN Bridge is a DIY solution to circumvent the expense of gauge and dash displays offered by Haltech themselves (and some others) which merely display data that the vehicle's Haltech ECU already stores.
 Haltech uses proprietary CAN protocols for its family of devices, but some of these sensors' IDs and data/units have been cracked, and we can read them.
 Haltech does support OBD-II based CAN, but because only their higher-end ECUs like the Elite 2500 have 2 ports, this leaves lesser models like the 750s and similar stranded if they need their single port for something like a wideband O2 sensor module.
 Furthermore, OBD-II is limited in it's status reporting and Haltech's list of supported sensors is fairly small at the moment, though it does provide a majority of the important ones.